Gameshows

 Family Fortunes - 1987 (1st)

-The titles from the first series in 1987.
-It was the first to use a coloured scoreboard/screen, and the first to feature Les Dennis as host.
-The Scoreboard didnt remain past this series, but Les certainly did!
-Thanks to James Hadfield for the clip.
+The titles from the first series made in 1987.
+A series of several firsts, it was the first to experiment with the use a coloured scoreboard/screen, and the first to feature a young Les Dennis as host.
+The Scoreboard didn't remain past this series, but Les certainly did going on to present the show for the next decade!

 Family Fortunes - 1987 (2nd)